A Step-by-step Guide to Fundamental Analysis of the Currency Market

 Study the interest rate policies of major global powers

 In light of their past behavior we will examine the policy biases of major central banks, such as the Bank of Japan, the Federal Reserve, and the ECB.
 Our study will take into account the policy biases and legal mandates of these institutions, along with their independence.
-By studying and clarifying their policy biases, we can have an idea on money supply growth, which will help us decide such variables as emerging market growth potentials, stock market volatility, and the
+By studying and clarifying their policy biases, we can have an idea on money supply growth, which will help us decide such variables as emerging market growth potentials, stock market volatility, and the interest rate expectations in a local market, which can translate into critical rate differentials when compared to other countries.

 Compare money supply expansion and credit standards with the previous period